UweKrueger/volvox/doc/FirstSteps.md

 return 0
 ```

-Here we use the function `file.new` to create a new file named
+We use the function `file.new` to create a file named
 "`results.txt`".
-We check for an error doing so and print a readable
+The function name `new` indicates that an error is created if a file with that name already exists.
+We check for any error and print a readable
-error message otherwise.
+error message if there is one.
 To get this message we call the system
 function `strerror` inside the string interpolation.
 If for example a
 file with that has existed before we get a message like